 Occasionally the model stored in the CMDB dataset becomes out of step with the shadow copy for a CMDB connection and require resynchronization.
 For example, if CMDB tools have been used to modify the data.
 In this case, when updates are written to non-existent CIs, instance errors are raised.
-In the BMC CMDB, the Discovery dataset is not intended to be modified (for instance to create Business Services); the Asset dataset should be updated instead.
+In BMC Helix CMDB, the Discovery dataset is not intended to be modified (for instance to create Business Services); the Asset dataset should be updated instead.
 However, when BMC Helix Discovery registers these instance errors, it attempts to resolve the situation automatically, but if it occurs repeatedly a resynchronization is recommended.

 Resynchronization must assess the contents of the CMDB dataset against the authoritative version stored in the Discovery shadow copy for the CMDB connection and send the appropriate updates to the CMDB.
 The stages in a resynchronization are:

 - Preparation – Prepare Resync performs the following actions, without changing any data in the CMDB:

-- Reads identities of all CIs and relationships from the CMDB dataset (in BMC CMDB) or with the expected Source Name (in BMC Helix Remedyforce)
+- Reads identities of all CIs and relationships from the CMDB dataset (in BMC Helix CMDB) or with the expected Source Name (in BMC Helix Remedyforce)